Date of Publishing: August 23, 2019

 Charging Your Employees

-Restaurants cannot force employees to pay for their uniforms or pay to maintain them.
-However, restaurants can require employees to pay for more general apparel.
-For example, if you require waiters to wear a tie, they can cover that cost themselves.
-However, if you require cooks to wear chef hats with your restaurant logo on it, you must provide those.
+Restaurants can’t force employees to pay for their uniforms or pay to maintain them.
+For example, if you require cooks to wear chef hats with your restaurant logo on it, you must provide those.

-Additionally, employees cannot be held responsible for register shortages or customer walk-outs unless the shortage is a result of a “dishonest or willful act, or by the gross negligence of the employee.”
+Additionally, employers can’t hold staff responsible for register shortages or customer walk-outs unless the shortage is a result of a “dishonest or willful act, or by the gross negligence of the employee.”

 Classifying Your Employees